 As an Impact Manager, Celestino aspires to blend his experience as an educator, program coordinator, and community development volunteer to serve as a resource for Roadmap To Success teachers and instructors.

 Emily graduated from Texas A&M University with her B.A. in English in May 2010 and M.Ed. in Curriculum & Instruction in December 2011.
-Prior to joining Education Opens Doors, Emily worked with students in the nonprofit sector, including nonprofits, schools, and churches.
-Her passion lies in a number of children’s issues, foremost in education.
-As Advancement Associate, Emily identifies and solicits foundation funding partners, including writing grants and managing the grant calendar; coordinates fundraising events; manages individual donor relationships; and creates a broader awareness of Education Opens Doors in the greater Dallas-Fort Worth community through managing the organization’s social media channels and marketing plan.
+Prior to joining Education Opens Doors, Emily worked with students in various capacities in the nonprofit sector through nonprofits, schools, and churches.
+She was trained as an educator prior to joining the fundraising profession.
+While her passion lies in a number of children’s issues, foremost in her heart is education.
+Emily joined the Education Opens Doors team in July 2014.
+As Manager of Development, Emily supports the work of Education Opens Doors by managing the “fundraising vision” for the organization.
+Emily is also primarily responsible for cultivating foundation and corporate funders, including writing grants and managing the grant calendar.

 Courtney Fadley: Impact Manager